Bob Geldof: Climate action and environmentalism

-In March 2012 Geldof expressed concern about rising population and falling water levels in Arab countries.
+In March 2012, Geldof expressed concern about rising population and falling water levels in Arab countries.
 He also predicted famine, plague, and wars if the population did not stabilise.
-Geldof asked countries to lower their birthrates to lessen the burden on the environment.
+Geldof asked countries to lower their birth rates to lessen the burden on the environment.
 "We must see the possibility of life, not just to individual children, but to the human species," he said "And I'm not that optimistic."